Styner2023/ecommerce-tutorial/P04-Styling-Header/readme.md

 # Styling Header

-## Styling the header
-Currently, our header and navbar don't really look like a header or navbar at the moment.
-We need to add some styles to it.
+Currently, the header and navbar don't really look like a header or navbar.
+You need to add some styles.

-This folder will hold your css, javascript and image files.

 > Create a file named `styles.css`.
 This is where all your element styles would go to.
 >